|Brooklyn Masonic Hall|

 June 18, 1963 – Pro Football Hall of Fame defensive end Bruce Smith was born in Norfolk, Va.
 He went on to play for Virginia Tech, the Buffalo Bills and the Washington Redskins.
 He was inducted into the Hall of Fame in 2009.

-June 18, 1966 - General William Westmoreland, senior U.S. military commander in Vietnam, sent a new troop request to the Joint Chiefs of Staff.
-Westmoreland stated that he needed 542,588 troops for the war in Vietnam in 1967 – an increase of 111,588 men to the number already serving there.
-In the end, President Johnson acceded to Westmoreland’s wishes and dispatched the additional troops to South Vietnam, but the increases were done in an incremental fashion.
-The highest number of U.S. troops in South Vietnam was 543,500, which was reached in 1969.
+June 18, 1966 - General William Westmoreland, senior U.S. military commander in Vietnam, sent a new troop request to the Joint Chiefs of Staff, stating that he needed 542,588 troops for the war in Vietnam in 1967 – an increase of 111,588 men to the number already serving there.

 June 18, 1975 - Fred Lynn of the Boston Red Sox hit three home runs, a triple and a single in a game against the Detroit Tigers.
 He collected 10 RBIs.